 While providing the care communities need, many frontline staff have made the extremely difficult decision of choosing self-imposed isolation around fear of spreading the virus, making them much more susceptible to developing serious mental health problems associated with the pandemic.

 Moral injury causing trauma for staff

-Previous research and experience with pandemics/infections has shown that higher risk of trauma responses are seen in
+Previous research and experience with pandemics/infections have shown that a higher risk of trauma responses are seen in:

 - Newly qualified and inexperienced